-To meet this need the consortium set out to develop the Applied Biosystems™ Axiom™ Universal Blood Donor Typing (UBDT PC1) array which can type 50,000 DNA variants and only content relevant for blood typing alongside an improved next version of the UKBB array, the UKBB v2.2 array.
+To meet this need the consortium set out to develop the Applied Biosystems™ Axiom™ Universal Blood Donor Typing (UBDT PC1) array, which can type 50,000 DNA variants and only content relevant for blood typing alongside an improved version of the UKBB array, the UKBB v2.2 array.

 2021 - Pre-Clinical Study II

-In order to evaluate the performance of the newly developed UBDT and UKBBv2.2 research arrays the consortium members have assembled a panel of DNA samples from approximately 7,000 blood donors.
-With each blood service contributing a proportion of samples corresponding to the size of the population it serves.
+In order to evaluate the performance of the newly developed UBDT and UKBBv2.2 research arrays, the consortium members assembled a panel of DNA samples from approximately 7,000 blood donors, with each blood service contributing a proportion of samples corresponding to the size of the population it serves.

-For the study DNA samples and the accompanying antigen typing data and relevant metadata are being maintained by Cambridge University Hospitals for use in the approved studies.
+For the study DNA samples and the accompanying antigen typing data and relevant metadata were maintained by Cambridge University Hospitals for use in the approved studies.

-To evaluate the arrays GENETITAN-MC instruments have been installed at the laboratories of three of the Consortium’s member organisations, being NHS Blood and Transplant (H&I laboratory, NHSBT Colindale, London, UK), the New York Blood Center (the National Genomics Laboratory, Kansas City, Missouri) and Sanquin (Amsterdam, the Netherlands).
+To evaluate the arrays GENETITAN-MC instruments were installed at the laboratories of three of the Consortium’s member organisations, being NHS Blood and Transplant (H&I laboratory, NHSBT Colindale, London, UK), the New York Blood Center (the National Genomics Laboratory, Kansas City, Missouri) and Sanquin (Amsterdam, the Netherlands).

-The 7,000 Pre-Clinical Study II DNA samples will be genotyped at these locations in triplicate.
-With the latter two laboratories will evaluate the UBDT PC1 array, and The UKBB V2.2 array being evaluated by the NHSBT laboratory in London.
+The 7,000 Pre-Clinical Study II DNA samples were genotyped at these locations in triplicate, while the latter two laboratories evaluated the UBDT PC1 array, and the UKBB V2.2 array was evaluated by the NHSBT laboratory in London.

-Following genotyping the data will be stored within the BGC Safe Research Computing Platform (SRCP) provided by the High Performance Computing Service at the University of Cambridge.
+Following genotyping, the data was stored within the BGC Safe Research Computing Platform (SRCP) provided by the High Performance Computing Service at the University of Cambridge.

-Dr. Nicholas Gleadall from Cambridge University Hospitals and NHS Blood and Transplant, Dr Bill Lane from The Brigham and Women’s Hospital and Dr Jeremy Gollub from Thermo Fisher Scientific will continue to work as a team to perform concordance analysis at both genotype and antigen level.
-They will then use the results of this analysis fine tune and improve the array design ahead of the Clinical Study in 2022.
+Dr. Nicholas Gleadall from Cambridge University Hospitals and NHS Blood and Transplant, Dr Bill Lane from The Brigham and Women’s Hospital and Dr Jeremy Gollub from Thermo Fisher Scientific continued to collaborate to perform concordance analysis at both genotype and antigen level.
+They then used the results of this analysis to fine tune and improve the array design ahead of the Clinical Study in 2022.

 Overall Pre-Clinical Study II workflow

-We also have plans in late 2021 to install a GENETITAN-MC instrument in the Lifeblood centre in Brisbane, Australia and will use it to perform a evaluation experiment.
+We also planned in late 2021 to install a GENETITAN-MC instrument in the Lifeblood centre in Brisbane, Australia, to perform an evaluation experiment.

 2022 - Clinical Study

-Following a final round of array design, informed by the results of Pre-Clinical Study II, the consortium will proceed with the Clinical Study.
+Following a final round of array design, informed by the results of Pre-Clinical Study II, the consortium proceeded with the Clinical Study.

-In this study the UBDT and UKBB research arrays will be challenged with another set of DNA samples, again from approximately 7,000 blood donors.
+In this study the UBDT and UKBB research arrays were challenged with another set of DNA samples, again from approximately 7,000 blood donors.

-We will use the results of this study to engage with appropriate regulators to seek accreditation for the developed arrays.
+We used the results of this study to engage with appropriate regulators to seek accreditation for the developed arrays.

-This study will be delivered by the end of 2022.
+This study was delivered by the end of 2022.